Journey off the grid and delve deep into the Sri Lankan wilderness. The Path to Gal Oya is the ideal getaway for those looking to truly get away.

 Enjoy a picnic lunch by the river before a jeep safari led by an expert naturalist takes you into the forgotten Nilgala section of Gal Oya National Park.

 Take a scenic train ride through changing landscapes, towering trees and tea plantations.

 Savour a traditional Sri Lankan lunch atop Poonalaga hill against a backdrop of the rolling tea country hills.

 Take a bike ride along Koggala Lake and its cinnamon plantations.

 Located in the heart of Colombo, Maniumpathy is surrounded by art galleries, chic boutiques, coffee shops, restaurants, leading shopping centers and national monuments.
 Formerly a home to five generations of a family originating in Jaffna, Maniumpathy has evolved at the hands of each generation.Visit Website

 Gal Oya Lodge

-All tours with a licensed Bhutanese guide proficient in your preferred language
+A licensed guide proficient in your preferred language